-Results

 We found that priority areas for conservation to meet the 30% target varied substantially among scenarios, despite relatively similar overall extent (Fig. 1; Table S1).
 At the national scale, results were very different among scenarios for some countries, but not others.
 For example, for Libya, which is suffering from conflict, as defined by the Worldwide Governance Indicator (WGI) on ‘Political Stability and Absence of Violence’, but has low predicted land use pressure and climate pressure (Figures S1-3), the scenario including governance pressure would lead to a selection of only 2.2% of Libya’s land area compared to the baseline scenario with 20.5% (Tables S2, S3).
 If the focus was on land use change or climate only, the area selected would be 21.6 and 25.4% respectively.
 Including all three metrics at the same time leads to a selection of 21.2% of Libya’s land area.
 In contrast, for Indonesia, a country of similar size to Libya but low levels of internal conflict the selected area varied only slightly, from 30.6% to 31.9% across scenarios.
 Comparing prioritization results across the 14 global biomes revealed considerable variation in biome representation across scenarios (Figure 3).
 The most pronounced variation was for temperate conifer forests with a total variation of 9.1% of biome area, ranging from 31.8% for the baseline scenario, to 39.5% for the scenario incorporating governance and land use constraints.
 Mangroves had the second highest total variation of 6.5%, ranging from 36.8% of the biome areas for the scenario only considering governance constraints, to 43.2% for the scenario only considering the land use constraint.
 In contrast, Mediterranean forests or Montane Grasslands had a total variation of less than 0.72% across all scenarios.